LucaCanali/sparkMeasure/README.md

      all data in the driver memory.
      - Task metrics values collected by sparkMeasure are only for successfully executed tasks.
 Note that resources used by failed tasks are not collected in the current version.
+     - Task metrics are collected by Spark executors running on the JVM, resources utilized outside the JVM are currently not directly accounted for (notably the resources used when running Python code inside the python.daemon in the case of PySpark).

   - When should I use stage metrics and when should I use task metrics?
      - Use stage metrics whenever possible as they are much more lightweight.
 Collect metrics at